GreedyWang/bulldog2011.github.com/source/_posts/2013-03-27-pico-tutorial-a-stockquote-sample.markdown

 {% endcodeblock %}

-The code is quite self-explanatory, the `shareClient` static factory method just returns a StockQuoteServiceClient(which extends StockQuoteSoap_SOAPClient generated from wsdl, you can find StockQuoteSoap_SOAPClient in the `Proxy` group) instance with specified target service endpoint address, and there will be only one such client instance within the applicaiton.
+The code is quite self-explanatory, the `shareClient` static factory method just returns a StockQuoteServiceClient(which extends StockQuoteSoap_SOAPClient generated from wsdl, you can find StockQuoteSoap_SOAPClient in the `Proxy` group) instance with specified target service endpoint address, and there will be only one such client instance within the application.

 Now time to the UI part, for this simple Demo, we only need an UITextField for company symbol input, an UIButton to triget getQuote service call and an UITextView for result dislay, quite simple, see definition in header file [ViewController.h](https://github.com/bulldog2011/pico/blob/master/Examples/StockQuote/StockQuote/ViewController.h) and instantiation in implementation file [ViewController.m](https://github.com/bulldog2011/pico/blob/master/Examples/StockQuote/StockQuote/ViewController.m), in method `viewDidLoad`.